Peterbilt vs Kenworth: Which is Better?

 Long-Term Costs

-Aftermarket maintenance and parts will cost the same for both models, $15,000 yearly on average.
+Aftermarket maintenance and parts will cost the same for both models, $15,000 annually on average.

-Peterbilt offers a slightly better fuel efficiency than Kenworth, as cited by numerous drivers.
+Peterbilt offers slightly better fuel efficiency than Kenworth, as cited by numerous drivers.

 Resale Value